Windows Server 2008 (R2) End of Life | What to Do Now?

 Products cannot migrate to Azure

-Recommended: Upgrade operating system to higher versions
+Recommended: Upgrade the operating system to higher versions

 For users who own products that are not able to migrate to Microsoft Azure and who don’t want to migrate to that service, one of acceptable solutions is to perform Windows Server In-place upgrade or clean install.
-You can upgrade Windows Server 2008 (R2) operating system to higher editions, such as Server 2016 or latest Server 2019, 2022.
+You can upgrade the Windows Server 2008 (R2) operating system to higher editions, such as Server 2016 or the latest Server 2019, 2022.

-Besides, you may need to do some infrastructure updates like drivers updating, physical hard drive upgrading, etc. eventually for better compatibility with new operating system in the future.
+Besides, you may need to do some infrastructure updates like drivers updating, physical hard drive upgrading, etc. eventually for better compatibility with the new operating system in the future.

 Available in-place upgrade paths